[midvalleybirds] TUESDAY IS SALEM AUDUBON BIRDER'S NIGHT

 heronflight99 at yahoo.com

-Birder’s Night is a monthly program presented by Salem Audubon Society on the second Tuesday of each month from September to May.
-Meetings are free and open to the public and are held in the Carrier Room of the United First Methodist Church, 600 State Street.
-The church asks that all attending use the State Street entrance.
+Birder’s Night is a monthly program presented by Salem Audubon Society on the second Tuesday of each month from September through May.
+Meetings are free and open to the public and are (almost always) held in the Carrier Room of the United First Methodist Church, 600 State Street.
+The church requests that all attending use the State Street entrance.
 Salem Audubon always appreciates donations to support its conservation education and stewardship programs.
-For more information contact the Audubon office at (503) 588-7340.
+For more information contact the Audubon officer at 503-588-7340.

 More information about the birding